 \section{Proposed Method}

-The overall architecture of the proposed SiamGM framework is illustrated in Fig.~\ref{fig:overview}.
-Built upon the anchor-free SiamCAR~\cite{guo2020siamcar}, the pipeline systematically unifies geometric formulations and motion-guided refinements.
-Specifically, after hierarchical feature extraction, the IFGA module is integrated to establish fine-grained topological matches between the template and search regions.
-Within the prediction head, the Aspect Ratio-Constrained LA method is employed during the training phase to strictly supervise spatial ambiguities.
-Finally, during the online tracking phase, the OMMR strategy is deployed as a post-processing stage to dynamically rectify trajectory bounds based on historical trajectories.
+The overall architecture of the proposed SiamGM framework is illustrated in Fig.~\ref{fig:overview}, systematically unifying geometric-topological perception formulations and online refinement with motion prior within an anchor-free pipeline.
+Specifically, after hierarchical feature extraction, the TAM is integrated, in which the LGP mechanism refines the initial template--search correspondences by propagating matching evidence over local grid-graph neighborhoods.
+Within the prediction head, the GCLA method is employed during the training phase to strictly supervise spatial ambiguities.
+Finally, during the online tracking phase, the OMMR strategy is deployed as a post-processing stage to dynamically rectify trajectory bounds based on historical motion information.
 Despite these structural enhancements, all integrated components introduce practically negligible computational overhead, ensuring that SiamGM operates robustly as a real-time framework.
 The detailed formulations of these components are elaborated in the subsequent subsections.